LorenaMacias/Time.ly/README.md

 # Time.ly

 ”Time.ly” is a calendar-based mobile application which helps its user better manage and delegate their time with its user-friendly interface, and unique “Time-Assign” feature.
-Users can create, manage, and delegate their priorities using “event cards.”
+Users can create, manage, and delegate priorities to self and other users using “event cards.”
 Each event card contains details pertaining to each event as well as a priority level for the event.

 ## Getting Started